-Take a listen to Kevin Connolly's new recording “North/East” and find out why critics have long championed this American singer/songwriter.
 With his ninth CD release, Kevin returns to a stripped down sound featuring a wide range of American roots influences and his talented band.
 Connolly has a way of combining blues, folk, country and Americana influences to create a sound that is distinctly his own.
 The subject matter on ‘North/East” comes from his back yard and includes songs about old mill towns (“Fall River”), fishing disasters (“Fishing Life”), battle roads (“Battle Roads”), and a car that will take you there (“Chevy Impala”).
 Ballads go deep in the story of a returning vet in “Mass Ave”, and mysteries prevail in “Let’s Say You Do” and the swampy “Living On The Street”.
-Sole guest Dennis Brennan contributes blistering harp and backing vocals on the voyeuristic “Window”, while Chris Rival holds it altogether with his natural and warm production style.
-The ballad “Evel Knievel” was co-written by friend and well know sports author and biographer Leigh Montville, who is finishing on book on the late dare devil.
+Sole guest Dennis Brennan contributes blistering harp and backing vocals on the voyeuristic “Window”, while Chris Rival holds it all together with his natural and warm production style.
+The ballad “Evel Knievel” was co-written by friend and well-known sports author and biographer Leigh Montville, who wrote a book on the late daredevil.

 Mystery Water is Connolly’s seventh release and his first all acoustic effort.
 Recorded mostly live and co-produced by Ducky Carlisle, the sound is spare and simple—inspired by Rick Rubin’s American Recording sessions.
 Mystery Water is a flavored mix of Americana folk, blues, and roots country influences rounded out by Kevin's sense of melody and foot tapping rhythms.
 As in the past the songs are short stories and reflections on life using narrative characters and stark details that create black and white images.
 Connolly's gravel tinged voice is front and center here, complemented by the warm sound of his acoustic guitar, and Steve Sadler’s lap steel, mandolin and dobro.